Havock-class destroyer: Design

 Havock was built with conventional locomotive boilers (giving her two closely spaced funnels) while Hornet was provided with 8 water tube boilers (giving her 4 widely spaced funnels).
 In other respects they were largely identical.

-These boats all featured a turtleback (i.e. rounded) forecastle that was characteristic of early British TBDs.
-All six of them were removed from service and disposed of by the end of 1912, and thus were not affected by the Admiralty decision in 1913 to group all the surviving 27-knot and 30-knot destroyers (which had followed on these six 26-knot vessels) into four heterogeneous classes, labelled "A", "B", "C" and "D" classes.
+All the boats featured a turtleback (i.e. rounded) forecastle, characteristic of early British TBDs.
+All six were removed from service and disposed of by the end of 1912, and thus were not affected by the Admiralty decision in 1913 to group all the surviving 27-knot and 30-knot destroyers, which had followed the six 26-knot vessels, into four heterogeneous classes, labelled "A", "B", "C" and "D".

 The design of the Russian Russian Sokol-class destroyers was strongly influenced by the Havock-class.

 Construction and trials

 Havock was launched first, on 12 August 1893.
 Her sea trials on 28 October 1893 were successful, her top speed indicating that she was capable of keeping up with battleships.
 However, her bow torpedo tube proved to be useless as the ship would usually outrun her own torpedo.
 It also tended to cause the bows to dig into the sea, resulting in a very wet turtleback.
 As such it (and later, the turtleback) was absent in later destroyers.

 Havock "behaved well" on trials.
 It was noted that Hornet "steers readily and well" but her coal consumption trial revealed that she used considerably more fuel than her sister.